RamenVentures/Operating-Manual/README.md

 ###### 2.1 Do they deeply understand these users and this problem?
 _[22% of startups die because it’s the wrong team for the problem.](https://www.cbinsights.com/research/startup-failure-reasons-top/)_

-###### 2.2 Are they practicing Customer Development?
+###### 2.1 Do they have evidence that they're practicing Customer Development?
-Are they constantly working with users to:
+Are they *constantly* working with early adopters to:
-- Discover and understand problems
+	- Discover and understand problems?
-- Validate solutions
+	- Validate solutions?
-- Iterate on an MVP
+	- Iterate on an MVP?
-- Test pricing

-Or, did they "go away and build something?"
+	- Discover a business model?

-###### 2.3 Are they executing in the top 5%?
+###### 2.2 Are they executing in the top 5%?

 #### Our Analysis Requirements
 1. Hard evidence of a real user problem, like: